FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 ---

-# Estimation of allele frequency
+# Estimation of Allele Frequency

 - The allele proportion (frequency) in the population is the proportion of chromosomes carrying that allele.
 - Suppose we have a sample of n individuals from a population with a proportion p of A alleles.